-The ophthalmologist may perform additional testing such as a fluorescein angiography.
-During this test, a special dye is injected into the arm and circulates through the eyes, identifying any blood vessels that are closed, leaking or broken down.
-An optical coherence tomography exam may be performed to capture cross-sectional images of the retina and determine whether fluid has leaked into the retinal tissue.
+Your eye specialist may perform additional testing to identify any blood vessels that are closed, leaking, or broken down.
+Another exam may be performed to capture cross-sectional images of the retina and determine whether fluid has leaked into the retinal tissue.

-The primary treatment of diabetic retinopathy is prevention by maintaining good sugar levels and good blood pressure.
+The primary treatment of diabetic retinopathy is to maintain good sugar levels and good blood pressure.
 Depending on the damage, the doctor may also recommend laser treatment.

 Contact Fraser Valley Cataract & Laser

-If you have been diagnosed with diabetes and would like to schedule a retinal exam with our ophthalmologists, please call 604-372-(EYES) 3937 today.
+If you have been diagnosed with diabetes and would like to schedule a retinal exam with our eye doctors, please contact us today.